An example of what you can capture on the dynamic streets of Guatemala. A local band on their way to perform.

 The Central American country is heavily influenced by Mayan and Spanish cultures.
 Although Spanish is the primary language spoken, there are over 28 different indigenous languages spoken as well, creating an auditory melting pot of overlapping voices and dialects.

 This incredible beauty and work ethic is evident in the workshops that we visit.
 We get the opportunity to see the woven textiles for our La Matera original belts and watches.
-Instead of assembly lines of modern machines, these products are made almost entirely by hand.
+Instead of assembly lines of modern machines, these products are made entirely by hand.

 We are at a local Guatemalan marketplace, wearing flip flops and testing our (admittedly limited) Spanish on the vendors there.
 Fortunately for us, the Guatemalan people are notably kind and friendly, accommodating our language differences with patience and smiles.